• Skip to primary navigation

 • Tomato paste - It mellows the flavor profile and adds sweetness as well as adding bright red color.
 You can find it in Turkish or Middle Eastern shops.
 You can also buy it from Amazon .

 • Walnuts - They are one of the key ingredients for the Muhammara (acuka/adjika) recipe.
 Walnuts add texture and nutty flavor to this deliciously spiced dip.
-Lightly toast them before using them for intensifying the flavor.
+Lightly toast them before using them to intensify the flavor.

 • Breadcrumbs - They add extra texture and body to the spread.
-Leave them out for making this delicious dip gluten-free.
+Leave them out to make this delicious dip gluten-free.

 • Spices - I use paprika, chili flakes, cajun spices, and thyme for making Muhammara dip.
 You can adjust the amount to your taste, or add your favorite spices.